 As a result, they may not be geared up to receiving speculative applications from candidates and may be unresponsive.

 So yes, any recruiter should treat candidates well, yes they should be generous with advice, yes you might help them make a fee and yes you may be a client one day.
 But ultimately many recruiters are successful despite ignoring all those points so alas they do so.

-Those that more overtly solicit candidates to register may be operating in a niche, perhaps where good candidates are in short supply or where there is value in building long term relationships.
+Those that more overtly solicit candidates to register may be operating in a niche.
+This is perhaps where good candidates are in short supply or where there is value in building long-term relationships.

 They are likely to be more welcoming of approaches from candidates within their market focus.

 If you wish to register with recruiters, in general, it is best to start by approaching a small number of firms and then broaden out.
 It may be that one or two agencies are able to present you with a manageable number of relevant roles.
 More commonly, especially if they are small, operating in a specific niche or with a select range of clients they might only contact you more occasionally so you may end up widening the net.

 Depending on how they work they may want to speak with you, meet with you or simply need confirmation from you.
 This would be to discuss the parameters are in your job search e.g. salary/employer/role/location etc.

 It is worth emphasising the importance of selecting recruiters with a good reputation, especially for professionalism and integrity.
 Keep in mind that you are trusting them with confidential information and possibly with determining your next job.
 A poor recruiter or worse an unprofessional one can do untold damage.
 For example, sending a CV to an employer without the candidate’s permission is one of the worst practices but still widespread.
 You should make it very clear that you wish to be contacted before they send your CV to any of their clients.

 So before you approach any recruiter whether to apply for a job or to register to do some basic research.
 Of course, try and get recommendations from colleagues and friends.